System Design Space

 What the documentary covers

-The film shows how microservice growth at Lyft created a need to standardize service networking.
-Envoy emerged as a high-performance proxy layer that handles routing, policy, security, and telemetry.
+Lyft had too many microservices for each one to handle retries, timeouts, and encryption on its own.
+The film traces how that pain turned into a need to standardize service networking.
+Envoy emerged as the answer — a high-performance proxy layer that takes on routing, policy, security, and telemetry.

-For system design, the story matters because it shows the move from "each service owns its own networking behavior" to a platform approach with a shared data plane and a centralized control plane.
+For system design, the move itself is what matters: from “each service owns its own networking behavior” to a platform approach with a shared data plane and a centralized control plane.
+The cost of a mistake rises here, because one proxy now sits in the path of all traffic.

 Envoy evolution timeline